-Bring the Eagle Lake fishing and waterway access site into APSLMP compliance, and maximize ease of use.
-Resurface the Eagle Lake Parking Area.
+Complete study of Eagle Lake boat access, and implement study findings.
+Resurface the parking area.

+Phase Five

-Phase Five Maintain all existing facilities.
+Maintain all existing facilities.
 Continuously improve education and outreach programs.

 Inventory conditions of existing facilities throughout the unit.
 Implement action steps where necessary to protect natural resource integrity and desired social conditions.

 Determine the location of the HPWF corridor from Dalton Hill to the summit of Belfry Mountain.
 If the location of this corridor is favorable for a trail, construct a foot trail in this corridor (if this is a desirable alternative to using the access road).

 If NCNST access across adjoining conservation easement land is approved and completed, construct the Bloody Mountain Trail and associated primitive tent site.

 If NCNST access across surrounding conservation easement land is approved and completed, construct the Bald Peak Trail and associated primitive tent site.

 Determine the best location for the Harris Hill Trail, and construct it.
-Construct the Three Ponds Loop Trail, then construct one tent site at Munson Pond.

 Inventory the HPWF for monuments, plaques and other non-Department signs.
 These are non-conforming, according to the APSLMP guidelines, and will be removed over the life of this UMP.